jce-il/project-template/README.md

 ## Disclaimer
 This project is developed as part of the requirements for a [software engineering course](https://github.com/jce-il/se-class/wiki) at the software engineering department - [Azrieli College of Engineering](http://www.jce.ac.il/), Jerusalem, Israel.

-Please visit our wiki for furthur project info:

 ### [User Manual](../../wiki/user-manual) (empty for now)